 The analysis and outcome are the same in this case.
-Petitioner seeks to set aside the disciplinary rule violation against him that resulted in a 90-day credit loss.
-Because Petitioner is serving an indeterminate sentence of 15 years to life, setting aside the rules violation and the resulting credit loss will not result in his securing parole or an earlier release.
+Petitioner seeks to set aside the disciplinary rule violation against him that resulted in a 180-day credit loss.
+Because Petitioner is serving a sentence of life without possibility of parole, setting aside the rules violation and resulting credit loss will not result in his securing parole or an earlier release.
 Under the Nettles II analysis, his claims are not within the core of habeas corpus and must be pursued in an action pursuant to 42 U.S.C. § 1983.
 Accordingly, the undersigned recommends that the Court dismiss the petition for lack of habeas jurisdiction.